 You will need to fully test the unit as soon as possible.
 Within 72 hours after delivery of the unit, be sure to have every thing you need at hand to test the unit.
-Make sure the correct input power, wiring, and plug configuration is being used.
+Make sure the correct input power, wiring, and receptacle configuration is used.
 Then, power up your machine without any accessories installed.
-Allow the unit to idle for 15 minutes.
+Allow the unit to initially idle for 15 minutes.
 Check and observe operation of knobs, controls and keys, cycling through each as required.
 Make sure the fan is operating via the control panel menu setting.
-After the test is completed, turn the unit off, connect the accessories, and shielding gas (customer supplied) to conduct live testing.
+After the test is completed, turn the unit off, connect the accessories and recommended shielding gas(es) to conduct live testing.
 Test all of the functions and features of the machine.
-For testing and welding, make sure the work clamp is connected directly to the part being welded (the work).
+For testing and welding, make sure the work clamp is connected directly to the work (part being welded).
 Check for arc starting and stability.
 If problems are observed, contact Everlast for further guidance.
 See page 5 for more information.

-NOTICE: Cosmetic damage claims made after 30 days will not be accepted, unless Everlast is contacted and informed of such delay and reason for such a required delay (i.e. Overseas deployment or sudden disability).
+NOTICE: Cosmetic damage claims made after 30 days will not be accepted.
+Unless Everlast is contacted and informed of such delay with legitimate reason for such a required for a delay (i.e. Overseas deployment or sudden disability) cosmetic claims will not be considered.
+Everlast determines what is considered to be a legitimate delay.
+Keeping the product in a box it is needed is not considered a legitimate delay.